-The Civil War was the most traumatic event in the United States Military Academy’s history.
+The West Point History of the Civil War THE CIVIL WAR AT WEST POINT The Civil War was the most traumatic event in the United States Military Academy’s history.
 During the 1850s, the Academy had changed from an institution that promoted nationalism to a bitterly divided school.
 In the early 1850s, James Ewell Brown “J. E. B.” Stuart praised the nationalizing effect of West Point, claiming that there was “no North or South” among the cadets.
 That soon changed, however.
 Peter Michie, who would later spend three decades teaching at West Point, arrived at the Military Academy as a cadet in 1859.
 He described how the corps of cadets split “into two parties, hostile in sentiment and even divided in barracks.”2 By November 1859, when abolitionist John Brown raided the arsenal at Harpers Ferry hoping to begin a massive slave uprising, the corps of cadets was no longer a unified body.
 Cadet Pierce Young from Georgia told several cadets, “By God, I wish I had a sword as long as from here to Newburgh, and the Yankees were all in a row.
 I’d like to cut off the head of every damn one of them.”3

 Southern cadets became even more vocal before the 1860 presidential election, cowing cadets who supported Abraham Lincoln’s Republican ticket.
 Cadet George Custer reported that after the election in 1860, southern cadets burned the presidentelect in effigy as they looked to assail “Republican Abolitionists in the Corps.”
 One 1862 graduate who later fought at Gettysburg wrote that it took more courage to vote for Lincoln at West Point than it did to face Pickett’s Charge.4